No Sex For Fish: How Women In A Fishing Village Are Fighting For Power

 He was true to his word.
 He secured a grant from the U.S. government's largest foreign HIV program, the President's Emergency Plan for AIDS Relief, or PEPFAR.

-PEPFAR paid for the first round of five boats.
+PEPFAR paid for the first round of six boats.
 A charity called World Connect issued three subsequent grants.
 All in all, nine villages got boats — around 30 in total.
 They got nets as well.
 Another Peace Corps volunteer, Michael Geilhufe, helped provide business training.

 The women also got turquoise T-shirts that state their cooperative's name (and raison d'être) in Luo and in English: "NO SEX FOR FISH."